gitandy/DragonLog/README.md

 QSOs can be edited by double-clicking on an entry in the database view.

-DragonLog can retreive additional OM data from HamQTH.com callbook and upload the QSO.
+DragonLog can retrieve additional OM data from HamQTH.com callbook and upload the QSO.

 In log and change mode there is a second view for QSL and different upload status.
 Here you can check the status of your eQSL inbox or LoTW QSLs.